-Laura Brown is an Australian-born journalist and editor, currently at the helm of InStyle magazine.
+Laura Brown is the Australian-born journalist and editor at the helm of InStyle magazine.

 Known for her down-to-earth perspective and sense of humour, Brown has embraced social media and the power of video to engage audiences of millions with candid celebrity interviews and fantastical editorial shoots.

-She is formerly features, special projects and executive director of Harper’s Bazaar, where she worked for 11 years after moving to New York in 2001.
-At Bazaar, she produced over 100 covers, including putting Rihanna in the mouth of a shark as an ode to Jaws.
+Prior to InStyle, Brown was features, special projects and executive director of Harper’s Bazaar, where she worked for 11 years after moving to New York in 2001.
+At Bazaar, she produced over 100 covers, including one that put Rihanna in the mouth of a shark as an ode to Jaws.
 “I still get such a kick out of an image that my team and I have made; that can keep me going for weeks.
 I need to dream as much as I need to produce.” she told BoF in a 2016 interview.

 Growing up in Sydney, Brown studied journalism at Charles Sturt University.
 For two years, she was a production editor at now-defunct Australian magazine Mode, before moving to London for two years, where she was an international correspondent for Harper’s Bazaar Australia.
 Upon relocating to the US, she worked at Details and W magazine before joining Harper’s Bazaar.